 Step 1.
 The device generates a service failure report which can include reference id, the sender information (i.e., device id), service provider information (i.e. serving node and network id), service type information, failure cause, time stamp and any other required information.

-Similarly, the serving node which rejected the subscribed service request can generate a service failure report which can include reference id, the sender information (i.e., i.e., serving node and network id), service receiver information (i.e. device id), service type information, failure cause, time stamp and any other required information.
+Similarly, the serving node which rejected the subscribed service request can generate a service failure report which can include reference id, the sender information (i.e. serving node and network id), service receiver information (i.e. device id), service type information, failure cause, time stamp and any other required information.
 The device and the serving node can send the service failure report using any application/API by initiating a transaction to the reporting destination address locally configured.

 The service type information can be specific to the type of subscribed service (example., network slice related to a service such as massive IoT, V2X, etc.) requested by the device and rejected by the serving node.